w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 1.4.13 Content on Hover or Focus to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.13](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html), replacing "user agent" with "user agent or other platform software", "browser tooltips" with "tooltips", "the HTML title attribute" with "user interface object attributes", "links" with "links or other UI controls that behave like a link", and "a page" with "the non-web document or software".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.13](https://www.w3.org/WAI/WCAG22/Understanding/content-on-hover-or-focus.html), replacing "user agent" with "user agent or other platform software", "browser tooltips" with "tooltips", "the HTML title attribute" with "user interface object attributes", "links" with "links or other user interface elements that behave like a link", and "a page" with "the non-web document or software".

 With these substitutions, it would read: